 A chemical peel is applied to the skin to remove and exfoliate the outer layers so that a clearer and more glowing skin can appear.
 The new skin is usually smoother and less wrinkled and the peels are conducive in the stimulation of fibroblasts and creating new collagen.

 Each peel series is fully customized for each client.
 Skin is really like snowflakes so it’s important to address it individually.

 Home care products are key to producing great results.
 If you are using products at home that I recommend, then I know exactly how they work together with the peels.
 This is an important step, not just for the results but also for the condition of your skin during the series.

 One of the biggest skin issues I think I hear about today is large pores.
 People want to know how to make them smaller, less visible, etc. Well, I have some bad news for you…it is not possible.
 Your pores are your pores.
-That is why it is so important to use the right products for your skin, to manually exfoliate and to also exfoliate with a chemical (glycolic, salicylic).
+That is why it is so important to use the right products for your skin, and to properly exfoliate your skin.
 These will help keep your pores clean.
 The bacteria, dead skin and oil is what enlarges them.

 So if this is a concern of yours, I would avoid getting your nose pierced.
 It is a large pore that will never go away.
 It is actually larger than your regular pores too.
 Makeup will get stuck in it…I’ve seen it!
 Is this something you want when you’re 40?

 Acne.
 So common and so frustrating.
 For some, it lasts a few months or maybe a year but for others, they suffer for a very long time.
 Even using the right skin care products doesn’t completely rid the skin of this issue because oftentimes, it is hormonal.
 This is where medications come in and why doctors are so quick to prescribe.
 They can clear the skin and make the patient feel so much better.
 Unfortunately, there are side effects to that.
 Becoming well informed is the best option.
 Find out what works for you and your skin.
 Everyone is different.